mikepartelow/mikepartelow.github.io/docs/_posts/2024-02-23-golang-interfaces.md

 ### Bottom Up

-Things often turn out better if we start with a bottom-up approach and define interfaces on the **caller-side** in terms of what the caller requires from its arguments.
+Things often turn out better if we start with a bottom-up approach and define interfaces in terms of what interface consumers require.

 In this case, `AirTrafficController` requires a `GoAround()` method - and that's it.
 Anything that can perform a `GoAround()` will do, we don't care if it can `Glide()` (or even if it can [Land()](https://www.cntraveller.com/article/flying-hotel)).